Fast Intra-kernel Isolation and Security with IskiOS: Performance Optimizations

 \section{Performance Optimizations}

-Our experiments in Section~\ref{section:eval} show that the cost of executing a \texttt{wrpkru} instruction is roughly 28~cycles.
+Hedayati et al.~\cite{Hodor:ATC19} report and our experiments confirm that the cost of executing a \texttt{wrpkru} instruction is roughly 26~cycles.
 This can lead to overheads ranging from negligible to significant, depending on how protection keys are used.
-For example, creating an execute-only region of memory requires a single \texttt{pkru} update to drop the access permissions to that region---after that, it's free.
-However, to provide protected shadow stacks, {\System} needs to execute two \texttt{wrpkru} instructions every time it writes a return address to the shadow stack: one to enable access and one to disable it again, incurring about $56$~additional cycles per callsite.
+For example, enabling XOM requires a single \texttt{pkru} update to drop the access permissions for code---after that, it's free.
+Protected shadow stacks, on the other hand, require {\System} to execute two \texttt{wrpkru} instructions every time it writes a return address to the shadow stack: one to enable access and one to disable it again, for a cost of about $52$~additional cycles in each dynamic call.
 To avoid this cost whenever possible, we explore two optimizations to our shadow stack.